 Locations For Toy Photography

-Outdoors are great places for photographing toys especially if you are looking for a more natural look and perspective in your toy images.
+Outdoors are great places for photographing toys especially if you are looking for a more natural look and perspective in your toy images as there are many stunning locations with creative possibilities for toy photographers.
 As with all genres of photography, avoid the harsh midday sun and try to shoot early in the morning or late in the afternoon when the light is soft.
 You can alternatively shoot in the shade or on overcast days when the light is diffused.

 Depending on the direction of light, sometimes some areas may fall under shadows which may not be desirable.
 Use a reflector to fill in some light.